-Snoring is normal, but snoring that is loud and interrupted by periods of silence may be a sign of obstructive sleep apnea (OSA).
+Snoring is normal, but loud snoring and interrupted by periods of silence may be a sign of obstructive sleep apnea (OSA).
 OSA is also associated with excessive tiredness, headaches, daytime sleepiness, and an inability to stay focused or alert during the day.

 Fortunately, there are treatment options available for sleep apnea sufferers.
 Sleep apnea treatment will depend on the type and severity of your sleep apnea, and each is effective.
 Oral appliances and CPAP machines open obstructed airways, alleviate sleep apnea symptoms, and improve your quality of life.

-CPAP therapy is effective in treating sleep apnea.
-It can offer your patients a better quality of life without requiring surgery.
+If you or your partner suspects sleep apnea, there are a couple of types of treatment for sleep apnea.
+CPAP therapy is effective in treating sleep apnea, as it can offer a better quality of life without requiring surgery.
 There is, however, a limitation to CPAP: not everyone can tolerate it due to discomfort or medical reasons.
 In such cases, a dentist specializing in sleep apnea may recommend an alternative treatment option such as oral appliance therapy.

 After visiting a sleep clinic or taking a home sleep study, your sleep doctor or sleep specialist will review your results.
 A comprehensive sleep study performed in a facility that monitors your breathing, heart rate, brain activity, blood pressure, and oxygen levels during the night will give you the best results for treatment.
 Treating obstructive sleep apnea will depend on the severity of the disorder, where one of these two treatments, CPAP or oral appliance, might be right for you.